liferay/liferay-faces-bridge-impl/tck/bridge-tck-main-portlet/README.md

 **Note:** HTMLUnit and [JBrowser](https://github.com/MachinePublishers/jBrowserDriver) may fail to open web pages with complex JavaScript due to their experimental/buggy JavaScript support.
 PhantomJS is recommended for testing complex pages in a headless environment.
 Chrome (or the slightly slower Firefox) is recommended for testing complex pages in a normal desktop environment.
 See the root `pom.xml` file dependencies section for the required versions of each browser.

-Single tests and groups of tests can be selected via the the `it.test` property.
-The `it.test` property uses wildcards to select tests from their fully qualified class names.
-For example, to run only the issue portlet tests:
+Single tests and groups of tests can be selected via the the `integration.test.filter` property.
+The `integration.test.filter` property is a regular expression which checked against TCK test names.
+Matching tests are run.
+For example, to run only the "Destroy" tests:

-	mvn verify -P selenium,liferay -Dit.test=*issue.*Test*
+	mvn verify -P selenium,liferay -Dintegration.test.filter=.*Destroy.*

-Unfortunately the bridge tests will be executed twice when run with the `it.test` property since there are multiple `maven-failsafe-plugin` `<execution>` elements.
-To avoid this behavior, you can temporarily comment out the `alloy-showcase-selenium-tests` `<execution>` in the `pom.xml` file.

-Likewise, `-Dit.test=*Applicant*` would run only the applicant portlet tests, and `-Dit.test=*demo.JSF*` would run only the non-applicant demo portlet tests.

 The tests can also be run on Pluto Portal with the `pluto` profile: